 Abdominal Transplant Surgery Fellowship

-The abdominal transplant surgery fellow leads the inpatient care of all transplant patients at University of Cincinnati Medical Center and Christ Hospital.
-All transplant recipients are cared for by the Transplant Surgery service, which consists primarily of transplant surgery attendings, transplant surgery fellows, surgical residents and medical students.
-Structured multidisciplinary rounds are made by the Transplant Surgery service daily and are lead by the attending surgeons, physicians and transplant surgery fellow.
-All patient immunosuppressive clinical decisions are made by the entire team, with the attending surgeons, physicians and transplant fellow assuming ultimate authority.
-Fellows are responsible for the coordination of the transplant surgery team and daily management of the inpatients on the transplant service.
+The transplant surgery fellow leads the inpatient care of all transplant patients at University of Cincinnati (UC) Medical Center.
+All transplant recipients are cared for by the Transplant Surgery service, which consists primarily of attending surgeons, surgery fellows, surgical residents and medical students.
+Structured multidisciplinary rounds are made by the Transplant Surgery service daily, led by the attending surgeons, physicians, and transplant surgery fellow.
+All immunosuppressive clinical decisions are made by the fellow in coordination with the surgical and medical transplant attendings.
 As their experience and ability increase, fellows are granted increasing autonomy.

 For questions, contact: